tatsuhiro-t/argparse4clj/README.txt

   --sum                  sum the integers (default: find the max)
 -------------------------------------------------------------------------------

-Project has just started and no documentation at the moment.

 Here is summary of features:

   * Supported positional arguments and optional arguments.